BlakeRhodes/gptsh/README.md

 Copyright 2024 Blake Rhodes

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+The project contains ai generated code and documentation.